-One of my favorite ways to introduce a new topic or unit is with a story!
-Kids love stories and read alouds so it is a great way to engage them in the topic without them even knowing.
+One of my favorite ways to introduce a new topic or unit is with a great story.
+Kids love stories and read alouds so it is a great way to engage them in the topic from the start.
 At my school, our reading curriculum includes some great stories for community helpers.
-However, you don’t have use the Scott Foresman Reading Street curriculum to begin with a book.
+However, you don’t have to use a specific reading curriculum to begin with a book!

 Here are a few of my favorite books to read during our community helper unit: